Grisons

-The Grisons (/ɡriːˈzɒ̃/; /fr/) or Graubünden (/de-CH/), more formally the Canton of the Grisons or the Canton of Graubünden, is one of the twenty-six cantons of Switzerland.
+The Grisons (/ɡriːˈzɒ̃/; /fr/) or Graubünden (/de-CH/), more formally the Canton Grisons, is one of the twenty-six cantons of Switzerland.
 It has eleven districts, and its capital is Chur.
 The German name of the canton, Graubünden, translates as the "Grey Leagues", referring to the canton's origin in three local alliances, the Three Leagues.
 The other native names also refer to the Grey League: Grischùn in Sutsilvan, Grischun in the other forms of Romansh, and Grigioni in Italian.
 Rhaetia is the Latin name for the area.
 The Alpine ibex is the canton's heraldic symbol.

 The largest and easternmost canton of Switzerland, it is also one of the three large southern Alpine cantons, along with Valais and Ticino.
 It is the most diverse canton in terms of natural and cultural geography, as it encompasses both sides of the Alps and several natural and cultural regions.
 The diversity of the canton is often compared to that of Switzerland as a whole and warrants it the name of "Little Switzerland".
 The Grisons is bordered by four cantons as well as Austria, Italy and Liechtenstein.